Tesla Contrasts Police On Autopilot's Involvement In Texas Incident As Elon Musk Lays Blame On 'Deceptive Media Practices'

 Musk earlier this month claimed that the car didn't have Autopilot enabled, basing his assessment on data logs recovered as of that time.

-A Harris County police officer, Mark Herman, said in the aftermath of the crash that evidence, including witness statements, indicated there was nobody in the driver’s seat when the Model S crashed into a tree and subsequently imploded killing its two occupants.
+A Harris County police officer, Mark Herman, said in the aftermath of the crash that evidence, including witness statements, indicated there was nobody in the driver’s seat when the Model S crashed into a tree and subsequently caught fire killing its two occupants.

 See Also: Self-Driving Tesla Crashes In Fiery Wreck, Suggesting Tesla's Self-Driving Capability Still Needs Work